Community Recovery in the Geometric Block Model: Description of Our Results

 \subsection{Clustering Algorithm}

 As we have mentioned already, it is well known that triangle based heuristics have good performance on real world graphs for cluster recovery.
 It turns out that for random graphs generated according to the GBM, simple triangle based algorithms are order optimal.
-A very simple and intuitive algorithm to cluster the vertices of a graph is as follows: \begin{enumerate} \item For a particular edge say $(u,v)$, count the number of triangles that contain the edge $(u,v)$ and from this observed statistics, infer based on a threshold if the endpoints $u$ and $v$ belong to the same cluster or different cluster. \item We perform this inference step on all edges of the graph and using the results, we can partition the nodes into their respective clusters. \end{enumerate} This algorithm was analyzed in a preliminary conference version of this paper \cite{galhotra2017geometric} and although the algorithm was order optimal, the guarantees for cluster recovery in the sparse logarithmic regime i.e. $r_s,r_d = \Theta(\frac{\log n}{n})$ hold only when $r_s \ge 4r_d$.
+A very simple and intuitive algorithm to cluster the vertices of a graph is as follows: \begin{enumerate} \item For a particular edge say $(u,v)$, count the number of triangles that contain the edge $(u,v)$ and from this observed statistics, infer based on a threshold if the endpoints $u$ and $v$ belong to the same cluster or different cluster. \item We perform this inference step on all edges of the graph and using the results, we can partition the nodes into their respective clusters. \latest{The analysis of the first step guarantees that our algorithm labels an edge as intra-cluster or inter-cluster with a probability of $1-O(\frac{1}{n\log^2 n})$.
+On applying union bound, it guarantees that all edges are labelled correctly with probability $1-O(\frac{1}{\log n})$.} \end{enumerate} This algorithm was analyzed in a preliminary conference version of this paper \citep{galhotra2017geometric} and although the algorithm was order optimal, the guarantees for cluster recovery in the sparse logarithmic regime i.e. $r_s,r_d = \Theta(\frac{\log n}{n})$ hold only when $r_s \ge 4r_d$.
 When $r_s \le 4r_d$, it is not possible to infer if the nodes forming an edge belong to the same cluster or not, based on a single threshold on the number of triangles the edge is part of.
 Therefore, we proceed to devise an improved algorithm whose main ingredient is still based on triangle counting but uses two thresholds on the triangle count instead of one.
 At a high level, if the number of triangles formed by an edge is between these two thresholds, we delete the edge because it is not possible to infer correctly whether the endpoints belong to the same or different cluster.
 We then show that all the remaining edges belong to same cluster and identify the condition when the surviving edges suffice to recover the clusters correctly.
 The connectivity of surviving edges is shown with the help of corresponding results for the Random Annulus graphs.
-A significantly preliminary version of these resuls were published in \cite{galhotra2019connectivity}.
+A preliminary version of these results were published in \citep{galhotra2019connectivity}. \latest{ \begin{remark} When the degree of a graph is logarithmic in the number of vertices (i.e., about $n \log n$ edges), a stochastic block model implies the existence of about $\log^3 n$ triangles, whereas in GBM there will be about $n \log^2 n$ triangles.
+As a result, in that regime, most vertices in SBM are not part of any triangles, and the above triangle counting algorithm will fail.
+However, in the same regime, the algorithm provably recover the communities in GBM, and also in practice. \end{remark} }